 ECMWF 24h precipitation forecast for 24h (dots), 48h (circles) and 72h (asterisks) has the best results for CSI for both thresholds 2mm/24h and 20mm/24h.
-For the first treshold (2mm/24h) there is an overestimation of precipitation amount and for the second treshold (20mm/24h) an underestimation of precipitation amount.
-Values of CSI for the second treshold (20mm/24h) are lower than they were previous year.
-Both NMMB4 and NMMBEC show overestimation of precipitation amount for threshold of 20mm.
+For the first threshold (2mm/24h) there is an overestimation of precipitation amount and for the second threshold (20mm/24h) an underestimation of precipitation amount.
+ECMWF values of CSI for the second threshold (20mm/24h) are higher than they were in 2018.
+NMMBEC shows an overestimation of precipitation amount for threshold of 20mm.

-3.1.2 Post-processed products and end products delivered to users

-3.1.3 Monthly and Seasonal forecasts
+- 3.1.2 Post-processed products and end products delivered to users - 3.1.3 Monthly and Seasonal forecasts